-Classic cocktails are great when you’re feeling nostalgic but when you need something lighter and brighter try my Sparkling Amaretto Sour.
 Amaretto, homemade sour mix, and lemon sparkling water bring the same flavors and some bubbles.
 Don’t forget the cherry garnish!!!

 I hate to admit this but in college I drank all the classic girly cocktails when I finally turned 21.
 As someone who just started drinking adult beverages, I needed to have sweet sugary drinks.
-Amaretto being most sugary of all, aside from schnapps.

 Not that the taste of alcohol is bad, but it can be a little harsh when you are not used to drinking it.
 One of these classic “girly” cocktails is the Amaretto Sour.
-Because it’s a classic, let’s talk about it!

-What is in an Amaretto Sour?
+What is an Amaretto Soup?

 The classic Amaretto Sour cocktail consists of

 - Simple Syrup